kokorin/jdbUnit/README.md

 jdbUnit is a library for database integration testing.
 It is as simple as [dbUnit](http://dbunit.sourceforge.net/) with [unitils-dbunit](http://www.unitils.org/tutorial-database.html), but it:
+* supports validation of foreign references in expected data
 * is implemented with pure JDBC, no special database handler is required
 * loads data from [markdown tables](http://fletcher.github.io/MultiMarkdown-5/tables.html)
 * allows to add [custom type](https://github.com/kokorin/jdbUnit/blob/master/src/main/java/com/github/kokorin/jdbunit/table/Type.java)